dottedmag/dottedmag.net/cv.md

 I bring solid grasp of software engineering practices.

-I bring my experience of managing small teams, experience of managing distributed teams and working in them.
+I bring my experience of managing distributed teams.

 I bring adherence (but not the blind kind) to Agile and Lean Startup ideas.